 - Zoom support

-Click on the options below to learn how to access and use Zoom within Canvas and Blackboard.
+Click on the options below to learn how to access and use Zoom within Canvas.

 Zoom in Canvas

 - Log in with your EUID and password.